ricardocmuller/aboutme/README.md

 ## 🔎 Projects

-My portfolio projects are pinned below for viewing, and showcase the use of technologies such as Python, Power BI, and SQL working with different datasets to solve problems and answer questions.
+My portfolio projects are pinned below for viewing, and showcase the use of technologies such as __Python__, __Power BI__, and __SQL__ working with different datasets to solve problems and answer questions.